Cube-OS/cubeos-service/README.md

 `./executable`

-This requires a config file `/etc/kubos-config.toml`.
+This requires a config file, in Kubos/Cube-OS this is commonly stored under `/etc/kubos-config.toml`.
 Alternatively run the executable with the -c flag to specify a config file:

-`./executable -c path/to/config`
+`./executable -c /path/to/config`

+### Run the Ground Service
+Run the ground service on a computer connected to your OBC via SLIP or Ethernet or a radio link (which simulates an IP network) with:
+`./ground_executable -c /path/to/config`

+To open the GraphQL environment, use your browser to navigate to:
+`$IP:$port/graphiql`

 ## Troubleshooting
 CubeOS uses git ssh URL's for dependencies within the Organisation.
 Pls make sure to add your to the repository: